- Title must be properly endorsed.

 - The bill of sale must be signed by the seller.
 Getting it notarized is optional.

-- If you are buying a vehicle that requires emissions testing, the seller must provide you with a new passing emissions certificate at the time of sale.
+- If you are buying a vehicle that requires emissions testing, an unused passing emissions certificate is required to register the vehicle.

-- You will need a new certificate even if the old one has time remaining on it.
+- You will need a new certificate even if the previous owner completed one for registration renewal recently.

 - The seller’s license plates are not transferable to the buyer.